PDFs by language

 Here are some tips to help you remember your doctor’s answers:

-You might want to look at After Diagnosis: A Guide for Patients and Families for more ideas about the things you and your family may want to know.
+See Understanding Your Diagnosis for more ideas about the things you and your family may want to know.

 The American Cancer Society medical and editorial content team